TheReyzer/11tycms/posts/another-day-another-challenge.md

 I've tried change the CSS file, nothings happen, I change the `.njk` file layout, and nothing again...

 I'm trying to see what I did wrong, if I did.
 Let's see how the things happen.
 See you!

+**EDIT - 23:46**

+Guys, after 2 hours after I publish this post, I play a song on Youtube, ***The Weeknd Dawn FM*** and change one word in the `permalink` and the page just reload with all working.
+The tag system now is done!

+I don't know why but every time I play this album, my mind just make the things happen.
+Thank you The Weeknd!